Radon in Water

 Even Washing Hands Exposes You to Radon in Water

 Water can transport radon to areas of your home that may otherwise be a safe distance from radon-rich soils and foundations.
-There are health risks associated with drinking radon-contaminated water, such as stomach cancer, but the real danger is breathing radon gas that evaporates into the air.
+Health risks are associated with drinking radon-contaminated water, such as stomach cancer, but the real danger is breathing radon gas that evaporates into the air.

 You may be exposed to radon in water during normal household activities, including: